Here's what we did in 2013.. Stay tuned for 2014 news later in the year...

 In 2013 we will have the ever popular 'country ring' with displays of Heavy Horses.
-We also see the return of the main ring with lots of exciting acts including animal displays, medieval battles, duck herding and all the favourites
+We also see the return of the main ring with lots of exciting acts including animal displays, duck herding and all the favourites

 Worstead 5 Road Run